 The wheels of aged Parmesans are straw-coloured.
 The cheese is crumbly and has a slightly salty taste.

 Parmesan must be made in Parma or Emilia-Romagna.
-As of 2004, there were at least 900 small cheesemakers in the area joined in a consortium.
 Any Parmesan-type cheese produced outside that area has to call itself a “grana.”
+(See: Grana Padano)

-Each dairy’s production is tracked and inspected in “lots”, which correspond to 4 months of the year:
+Each dairy’s production is tracked and inspected in “lots”, which correspond to four months of the year: